yontartu/yontartu.github.io/_projects/(5) bamboo bike.md

 <br>
 <br>

-After picking out three thicker pieces (for the top tube, down tube and seat tube) and two narrower ones for the seat stays and chain stays, I proceeded to cut one to its appropriate length and angle.
+After picking out three thicker pieces (for the head tube, down tube and seat tube) and two narrower ones for the seat stays and chain stays, I proceeded to cut one to its appropriate length and angle.
 Mowgli had pre-calculated the ideal dimensions, given my height, and used a software program called CattleCAD to compute how to optimally slice each bamboo piece so that they'd fit together well.

 <br>
 <br>